Livonian Army¶

 Equipment¶

-The Army's equipment is a mix of late-Continental-Wars-era systems and modern modernisation tranches.
+The Army's equipment is a modern mix funded principally by rare-earth export revenues across the 2010s-20s modernization tranches.
 See the Equipment page for the full inventory; the principal items:

 Training¶